 During this period of “forced residence”, Andrea Rossi brought back to Italy the technology of producing electricity from biomass that he had developed in the U.S.

 In the meantime, he kept up his professional relationships with the United States, and began working with LTI (Leonardo Technology Incorporated), a company that provided technology and equipment to the DOE (Department of Energy) and the DOD (Department of Defense) for the production of energy from renewable sources.

-In 2009 Rossi went back in the U.S. permanently, he directed the development of a new energy source, patented by Rossi, for which in U.S. has been called the status of priority.
+In 2009 Rossi returned permanently to the U.S. and worked on the development of a new energy source, patented by him, which has been given priority status in the U.S.A.